mercedes-benz/MOSIM/Dockerimages/ReadMe.md

+If you are not familiar with Docker, please visit www.docker.com/get-started .

 The Docker images for all components of the MOSIM Framework are available at: hub.docker.com

 You can ues PullImages.bat to download the images to your local machine.